< Terug naar resultaten

 Visit El Anba Bishoy Monastery and El Alamein; continue to Alexandria

-Today we start by driving to Wadi El Natrun, an hour and a half away.
-The wadi is a depression that lies below sea level.
-Salts were extracted here by the ancient Egyptians to use for mummification.
-The area was important for early Christians, and we will visit Ek Anba Bishoy Monastery.
-We continue to El Alamein (a two hour drive away), the site of the famed allied victory during World War Two, where we will visit the War Cemetery and Military Museum.
+Today we start with a 90-minute drive to Wadi El Natrun, a depression that lies below sea level.
+The ancient Egyptians extracted salt here to use for mummification.
+The area was important for early Christians, too, and we will visit Ek Anba Bishoy Monastery.
+We continue to El Alamein (a two-hour drive away), the site of the allied victory during World War II.
+There are two areas we can visit - the War Cemetery and Military Museum.
 More than 80,000 soldiers were killed or wounded in the two battles.
 It was a decisive win for the Allies with Winston Churchill saying, "Before Alamein we never had a victory.
 After Alamein we never had a defeat".
-After visting El Alamein, we’ll continue to Alexandria, another two hour drive away.Metropole Paradise Inn or similar
+After visiting El Alamein, we’ll continue to Alexandria, a two-hour drive away where we'll enjoy dinner at a local restaurant.
+Accommodation: Metropole Paradise Inn (or similar)

 • 6